75lb/veelo/README.md

 Archive your originals
 ----------------------
-Veelo does not delete or modify your original files, it leaves them where they are.
+Handbraker does not delete or modify your original files, it leaves them where they are.
 If you would like to move your original files into a directory (convenient for archiving or discarding) set the `--archive` flag:

 <pre><code>$ tree
 .